Connecticut Speech Pathology State License Guide

 Summary of Connecticut Speech Pathology State License Requirements

 A Connecticut speech pathology license requires a master’s in speech pathology as well as clinical observation hours that can be completed in full-time or part-time status.
-Connecticut speech pathology licensure would meet the 19% increase in demand for this profession.
+Connecticut licensure aligns with continued national job growth for speech-language pathologists (projected to grow by 15% from 2024–2034), according to the Bureau of Labor Statistics.
 Clinical fellows must also register with the Connecticut Department of Public Health

 Speech Pathology Initial Licensure for Connecticut